-The 25 Beauty Habits to Get into Now
+The 25 Beauty Habits You Need to Get into Now

 While I’m pretty ok with how my skin is looking at 34 (a couple of lines here, a smattering of freckles there, but otherwise loyally disguising my early years of sun worship), there are still some beauty habits that if I’d actually followed them from, say, my early 20s onwards I’d like to think would have helped me achieve my life-long dream of ageing in reverse….and I’d now be 6 months old again (good times).